webuddysoft/Union-Rich-Tech/README.md

 You can run this task using the below command. php artisan schedule:work

-Or you can add "php artisan schedule:run
+Or you can add "php artisan schedule:run" to cron job.